-Data from FDA (Food and Drug Administration, USA) - Curated by Marshall Pearce - Last updated 21 April 2017
+Data from FDA (Food and Drug Administration, USA) - Curated by EPG Health - Last updated 21 April 2017

 • Monitor patients for early signs of allergic or hypersensitivity reactions and if necessary, discontinue administration and institute appropriate treatment (5.1).